journeyman-cc/smeagol/resources/public/content/Extensible Markup.md

 ## Photoswipe galleries

 Not so much a formatter, this is an extension to allow you to embed image galleries in your markdown.
-To specify a gallery, use three backticks followed by `pswp`, followed on the following lines by a Photoswipe specification in [JSON](https://www.json.org/json-en.html) followed by three backticks on a line by themselves.
-There is an [[Example gallery]] so that you can see how this works.
+To specify a gallery, use three backticks followed by `pswp`, followed on the following lines by a [Photoswipe](https://photoswipe.com/documentation/getting-started.html) specification in [JSON](https://www.json.org/json-en.html) followed by three backticks on a line by themselves.
+There is an [[Example gallery]] with the full PhotoSwipe configuration, and a [[Simplified example gallery]] using a much simpler syntax, so that you can see how this works.

 ## Writing your own custom formatters